The ideal structure of measure algebras and asymptotic properties of group representations

 \begin{question} \begin{enumerate} \item[\rm (i)] Does $\ell^1(G)$ ever have a finitely-generated maximal left ideal, for an infinite group $G$? \item[\rm (ii)] Can $\ell^1(G)$ ever have a weak*-closed maximal left ideal, for an infinite group $G$? \end{enumerate} \end{question}

 Another class of dual Banach algebras associated with locally compact groups are the Fourier-Stieltjes algebras $B(G)$.
-These are commutative algebras, so the maximal ideals automatically have codimensions 1.
-Since the predual of $B(G)$ is given by $C^*(G)$ it is clear that, for a discrete group $G$, and $t_0 \in G$, the set $\{u \in B(G) : u(t_0) = 0 \}$ is always a weak*-closed maximal ideal of $B(G)$.
+These are commutative algebras, so the maximal ideals automatically have codimensions 1, and finding the weak*-closed maximal ideals corresponds to finding the weak*-continuous characters on $B(G)$.
+As such, in the case that $G$ is amenable an answer to this question is given as a special case of a theorem of Ilie and Stokke \cite[Theorem 5.11]{IS}.
+However, without the assumption of amenability the question remains open.